Atopy

 Atopy is the tendency to produce an exaggerated immunoglobulin E (IgE) immune response to otherwise harmless substances in the environment.
 Allergic diseases are clinical manifestations of such inappropriate, atopic responses.

 Atopy may have a hereditary component, although contact with the allergen or irritant must occur before the hypersensitivity reaction can develop (characteristically after re-exposure).
-Maternal psychological trauma in utero may also be a strong indicator for development of atopy.
+Maternal psychological trauma during pregnancy may also be a strong indicator for development of atopy.

-The term atopy was coined by Arthur F. Coca and Robert Cooke in 1923.
-Many physicians and scientists use the term "atopy" for any IgE-mediated reaction (even those that are appropriate and proportional to the antigen), but many pediatricians reserve the word "atopy" for a genetically mediated predisposition to an excessive IgE reaction.
-The term is from Greek ἀτοπία meaning "the state of being out of place", "absurdity".
+The term atopy was coined by Arthur F. Coca and Robert Cooke in 1923 from the Greek ἀτοπία meaning "the state of being out of place", "absurdity".
+Many physicians and scientists use the term atopy for any reaction mediated by IgE (even those that are appropriate and proportional to the antigen), but many pediatricians reserve it to refer only to a genetically mediated predisposition to an excessive IgE reaction.

 Signs and symptoms

-Atopic sensitization is considered IgE positivity or prick test positivity to any common food- or air-borne allergen.
+Atopic sensitization is considered in the case of a person having IgE positivity or a prick test positivity to any common food- or air-borne allergen.
 Atopic conditions are considered: atopic dermatitis, allergic rhinitis (hay fever), allergic asthma, atopic keratoconjunctivitis.
 The likelihood of having asthma, rhinitis and atopic dermatitis together is 10 times higher than could be expected by chance.
 Atopy is more common among individuals with a number of different conditions, such as eosinophilic esophagitis and non-celiac gluten sensitivity.

 Allergic reactions can range from sneezing and rhinorrhoea to anaphylaxis and even death.